theNewDynamic/oregonsadventurecoast.com/content/blog/where-to-find-razor-clams-on-oregon-s-adventure-coast.md

 draft: true

 ---
-### Where to find Razor Clams on Oregon's Adventure Coast

 Whether you prefer to catch and cook your own or have an expert prepare them for you [Oregon’s Adventure Coast](https://www.oregonsadventurecoast.com/) has an abundance of options to try out the ever-popular Pacific Razor Clams.
 These clams have a mild and sweet brininess that is more delicate than other clams, making them perfect for chowder, steaks or fritters.

 ![](/img/clamming-with-maggie-695x322.jpg)